apache/arrow/java/README.md

 Arrow uses Google's Flatbuffers to transport metadata.
 The java version of the library requires the generated flatbuffer classes can only be used with the same version that generated them.
-Arrow packages a verion of the arrow-vector module that shades flatbuffers and arrow-format into a single JAR.
+Arrow packages a version of the arrow-vector module that shades flatbuffers and arrow-format into a single JAR.
 Using the classifier "shade-format-flatbuffers" in your pom.xml will make use of this JAR, you can then exclude/resolve the original dependency to a version of your choosing.